bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 1: 00:43:13

 Yeah, yeah, certainly a batch request where we round up the size.
-So like, it would be important to kind of like, not reveal the exact number of addresses you have in your wallet, just because that is probably kind of identifiable.
+So like, it would be important to not reveal the exact number of addresses you have in your wallet, just because that is probably kind of identifiable.
 So yeah, if we just round up the number of addresses and let you query up to X thousand addresses at a time.
 I will do some more research and thinking on batching.
 It's very useful.